rust-lang/book/src/ch03-02-data-types.md

 possible to use an `f64` on 32 bit systems, but it will be slower than using an `f32` on those systems.
 Most of the time, trading potential worse performance for better precision is a reasonable initial choice, and you should benchmark your code if you suspect floating-point size is a problem in your case.
+See Chapter XX for how to run benchmarks.

 Here's an example showing floating-point numbers in action: